-To get from the airport to Dominical, take the Inter American Highway 1 to the Radial El Coyol.
+To get from the airport to Dominical, take the Inter American Highway 1 to the Radial El Coyol exit.
 Take the third exit on the roundabout and continue straight until you reach Highway 27.
 Head west on Highway 27 until you reach Highway 34.
 Head south on Highway 34 until you reach Dominical.
 Danyasa is located on the main road through Dominical.
-Note that Highway 27 is a toll road so you will need to have around $10 cash with you.
+Note that Highway 27 is a toll road so you will need to have around $15 cash with you.
 The toll booths accept USD.

-Shared ride shuttles provide another option for getting to us, and are probably the best ratio of cost to travel time.
+Shared-ride shuttles provide another option for getting to us and are probably the best ratio of cost to travel time.
 Sit back and watch the scenery and leave the driving to the pros.
-Shared ride shuttles usually leave from the Juan Santamaria International Airport and generally cost around $50 each way.
-The shuttles take about 3 hours.
-We generally recommend www.monkeyridecr.com or www.easyridecr.com for shared ride shuttles
+Shared-ride shuttles leave from the Juan Santamaria International Airport and generally cost around $50 each way.
+We are happy to help you arrange a shared-ride shuttle.
+Write to us at email@example.com.

-One can also take a 20 minute airplane flight from SJO to Quepos and then take a taxi or rent a car to drive the remaining 30 minutes south to Dominical.
+One can also take a 20-minute airplane flight from SJO to Quepos and then take a taxi or rent a car to drive the remaining 30 minutes south to Dominical.

 We are located on the main street in Dominical, across from the public school.
 Look for the Danyasa Eco-Retreat sign on the right-hand side heading towards the beach.
-If the boutique/reception is closed, there is an intercom on the sign post.
+If the boutique/reception is closed, there is an intercom on the signpost.